OpenWonderLabs/node-switchbot/README.md

 ### `ondisconnect` event handler

-The `ondisconnect` event hander will be called when the connection with the device is closed.
-Nothing will be passed to the hander.
+The `ondisconnect` event handler will be called when the connection with the device is closed.
+Nothing will be passed to the handler.
 See the previous section "[`onconnect` event handler](#SwitchbotDevice-onconnect-event-handler)" for more details.

 ---------------------------------------
 ## `SwitchbotDeviceWoHand` object

-The `SwitchbotDeviceWoHand` object represents an Bot, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `SwitchbotDeviceWoHand` object represents a Bot, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.

 Actually, the `SwitchbotDeviceWoHand` is an object inherited from the [`SwitchbotDevice`](#SwitchbotDevice-object).
 You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchbotDevice`](#SwitchbotDevice-object) object.